-Back with a bang (and an extra bloody day at that!) is the lively Battersea Park fireworks.
-Usually a one-day affair, they doubled their time last year to incorporate the first Family Sunday, and they’re continuing that rhythm into 2022.
-Sunday starts earlier (5pm entry; 7pm fireworks) and includes a 7-metre tall light installation to celebrate the bonfire.
+Back with a bang (and an extra bloody day at that!) is the lively Battersea Park fireworks in Battersea (duh).
+Usually a one-day affair, they doubled their time in November 2021 to incorporate the first Family Sunday, and they’re continuing that rhythm into last year and this year too.
+Sunday starts earlier (5pm entry; 7.10pm fireworks) and includes loads of fun stuff for the kids.

 Prior to this, however, is the usual Saturday night shenanigans; with fireworks from Titanium Pyrotechnics who also happen to be the creative minds behind the Mayor of London’s New Year’s Eve celebrations and Edinburgh’s Hogmanay.
-Plus, there’s a hell of an afterparty planned, with Evolution London transformed into a German “Bierkeller”, boasting a live band, steins and bumper cars.
-Find it immediately after the fireworks within the park at Evolution London.
-Get your tickets to the firework display and/or afterparty here.
+Plus, last year saw the site transformed into a German “Bierkeller”, boasting a live band, steins and bumper cars – we’re waiting with baited breath to see what’s on the agenda for 2023.
+Get your tickets to the firework display here.

 5-6) Morden Park and Wimbledon Park, November 4-5

 Merton Borough Council are bringing back the big guns this year, with four firework displays across two locations.
 Steady on, Merton!
-Morden Park will play host first, before Wimbledon Park takes the stage a day later.
+Morden Park will play host first, before Wimbledon Park takes the stage a day later on actual Bonfire Night.
 Each event has two displays, one at 6:45pm and one at 8:30pm.
-Though the 5.15pm show is intended for children, the theme is feel good pop music this year…(which, we can all agree, is just as suitable for adults).
-The later show’s musical theme is Kings and Queen’s music, so have your best outfits at the ready.
+Though the 5.15pm show is intended for children, the theme is ‘magic’ (AKA spellbinding songs with magical themes) – which we can all agree is also great for adults right?
+The later show’s musical theme is a ‘one hit wonders’ musical theme (AKA big tunes from past decades), so best bring your dancing shoes to this one!
 Get your tickets here.